vectorprogrammer/CrackWare/README.md

-*Note* CrackWare is not designed for exploitation, threat-modeling, vulnerability scanning, but evil twin attack(wifi)  is covered in password cracking
+*Note* CrackWare is not designed for  threat modeling, vulnerability assessment or security auditing but the exploitation modules may help